dotnetCarpenter/es-lab/README.md

 ## Examples ##

-This [example code](http://code.google.com/p/es-lab/source/browse/trunk/src/traits/examples.js) demonstrates how `traits.js` is used to build reusable "enumerable" and "comparable" abstractions as traits.
+This [example code](https://github.com/traitsjs/traits.js/blob/master/src/examples.js) demonstrates how `traits.js` is used to build reusable "enumerable" and "comparable" abstractions as traits.
 It also shows how a concrete collection-like object (in this case an interval data type) can make use of such traits.
 For an in-depth discussion of how traits can be used to build a real Collections API, see [<a href='#user-content-ref3'>3</a>].

-The <a href='http://code.google.com/p/es-lab/source/browse/trunk/src/traits/trait-example.js'>animationtrait example</a> is a direct translation of the same example from [<a href='#user-content-ref2'>2</a>], showcasing stateful traits.
+The [animationtrait example](https://github.com/traitsjs/traits.js/blob/master/src/trait-example.js) is a direct translation of the same example from [<a href='#user-content-ref2'>2</a>], showcasing stateful traits.

-The <a href='http://traitsjs.github.io/traits.js-website/test.html'>unit tests</a> are a valuable resource for understanding the detailed semantics of the composition operators.
+The [unit tests](http://traitsjs.github.io/traits.js-website/test.html) are a valuable resource for understanding the detailed semantics of the composition operators.